kylel/kylel.github.io/index.md

 >
 ```

 Wow! your program actually did something.
 Let's just check to be sure.
-Edit the original file to return something else, then check what happens...
+Edit the original file to return something else, then see what happens...

 ```c